 This degree emphasizes pedagogy and includes a three-credit class devoted to teaching literature in higher education.

-You may also pursue a graduate assistantship with the Freshman Writing Program <link to 1.1>, which has its own robust pedagogy-training program.
+You may also pursue a graduate assistantship with the Writing Program, which has its own robust pedagogy-training program.

 The PhD in English literature includes core courses, literature-focused coursework, a doctoral dissertation, directed electives, and general electives.